aerospike/act/README.md

 #### 4. Analyze ACT Output
 --------------------

-Run /latency_calc/act_latency.py to process the ACT log file and tabulate data (small read transactions that took longer than the verification intervals).
+Run /latency_calc/act_latency.py to process the ACT log file and tabulate data.

 For example:
 ```